 May we connect, share, build, and inspire – happy dancing.

 Jessica Anne Marino (B.A.
 Dance, Point Park University) is a Pittsburgh based arts administrator, educator, and performing artist.
-Originally from Lehigh Valley, Pennsylvania, her training started at Schubert School of Dance Arts and was part of the first graduating class of the Lehigh Valley Performing Arts Charter High School and continued on to earn a Bachlor of Arts in Dance from Point Park University.
+Raised on a horse farm in Lehigh Valley, Pennsylvania, her training started at Schubert School of Dance Arts and was part of the first graduating class of the Lehigh Valley Performing Arts Charter High School and continued on to earn a Bachlor of Arts in Dance from Point Park University.
 Jessica maintains deep roots in her hometown and passionately activates for growth of community dance opportunities as Co-Director of Lehigh Valley Dance Exchange (LVDE).
 Marino has contributed to building LVDE programs such as choreography commissions, open masterclasses and showcases, and the annual SpringUP Dance Festival - now in its sixth season.
 After 5 years as artist manager with River City Artists Management, in 2017 Marino founded JAMpress Management, a brand which fosters bringing ideas to the spotlight and provides support services for the performing arts industry with a focus on dance.
 Marino is co director of TRACKS // Where will dance take you? - the kick off collaboration between Kat Nasti Dance and JAMpress Management.
 TRACKS // is a grass roots touring initiative providing selected artists a path for growth outside of home cities.

 Miss Marino is a collaborator with STAYCEE PEARL dance project (SPdp), Shana Simmons Dance, and active free-lance dancer.
 In 2014, Jessica (choreographer/dancer) collaborated with Joanna Dauner (designer), Emre Karagozler (engineer), and Shana Simmons (dancer) on cube[d].
 This project was supported by Disney Research Pittsburgh and resulted in a performative, interactive installation in which artists use new technology to explore the relationship between movement and energy.
 In 2015 Jessica was nominated as an emerging artist for the Carol R. Brown Creative Achievement awards.